imanedr/Subscene-API/README.md

 Get-Subtitle [[-SearchQuery] <string>] [-Type] <string> [-VideoDirectory] <string> [-Language] <string> [-AutoSelect] [<CommonParameters>]
 ```
 ##### SearchQuery
-Optional string parameter for a search query that will be submitted in the subscene.com, if you don't define it, it will be generated automatically
+Optional string parameter for a search query that will be submitted in the subscene.com; if you don't define it, it will be generated automatically
 ##### Type
-Mandatory Autocomplete subtitle type parameter, it could be "Movie" or "TV-Series".
+Mandatory Autocomplete subtitle type parameter, it could be "Movie" or "TV-Series."
 #### VideoDirectory
-Mandatory string parameter it shoud point to the video files directory.
+Mandatory string parameter should point to the video files directory.
 For example :
 ```
 D:\Videos\Movies\The Lighthouse (2019)\
 D:\Videos\TV-Series\Friends\Season 01\